Message From the Program Director

 As a newly accredited fellowship, we offer the resources of a large academic institution with the opportunities for growth and creativity of an ever-evolving program.
 I am honored to lead this fellowship program with the help and support of a truly amazing hospitalist section.
 Here are just a few reasons why:

 We play many key roles in our hospital besides just being stellar clinicians.
-Some of the roles currently held by our hospitalists include chair of the Acute Care Committee, co-director of the Professional Development Core of DCOC (IDeA States Pediatric Clinical Trials Network), Trauma Council member, Vice Chair of Education, associate program director of the Pediatric Residency Program, Medical Informatics subspecialty leader, Infection Prevention and Control committee member, and many more.
-We have four PHM subspecialty board-certified hospitalists (with several more taking boards this year) and numerous core faculty members and resident advisors for the pediatric residency program.
+Some of the roles currently held by our hospitalists include medical director of the Operations Center, chair of the Acute Care Committee, director of the medical student pediatrics clerkship, Trauma Council member, vice chair of education, Medical Informatics subspecialty leader, Infection Prevention and Control committee member, and many more.
+We have nine pediatric hospital medicine subspecialty board-certified hospitalists and numerous core faculty members and resident advisors for the pediatric residency program.

 Our hospital is the largest pediatric hospital in the state, and part of the only pediatric health system in Arkansas.
 This means we have a huge catchment area, so you will have experience with a high volume of patients as well as complex and unusual cases.
-We work closely with our talented subspecialists and are learning to love to write up case reports with the rare cases and interesting patients we are privileged to care for.
+We work closely with our talented subspecialists and have presented and published multiple case reports on the rare cases and interesting patients we are privileged to care for.
 ACH has a strong devotion to quality and safety, with an effective Watcher program that has had a great impact on patient safety, daily hospital and system-wide Safety Huddles, and many multidisciplinary teams and projects constantly striving to help make the children of Arkansas better today and healthier tomorrow.

-Our curriculum…well, we’re very proud and very excited and we can’t wait to share it with our fellows.
-A lot of hard work and planning has gone into it, and it shows.
+Our curriculum is the result of a lot of hard work and collaboration.
 ACH leadership and other sections throughout the Department of Pediatrics share our excitement and are helping us to offer a strong, well-rounded curriculum with a wide variety of electives and individualized curriculum options.
-We have an amazing Sedation month alongside our critical care colleagues that provide valuable procedural sedation skills that any hospitalist dreams of.
-You’ll rotate on both our teaching and direct-care hospital medicine teams.
+You can choose from electives like our longitudinal Sedation rotation, a hands-on Ultrasound month, and Complex Care with the opportunity to work with multidisciplinary teams for children with chronic and complex diseases.
+You’ll rotate on both our teaching and direct-care hospital medicine teams, with an emphasis on training to be an educator and team leader.
 You want research?
 We’ve got plenty!
-Those interested in Quality Improvement have access to Improvement U, a module-based longitudinal curriculum that pairs you directly with an expert from ACH’s Quality Department to guide you through your project.
+Those interested in quality improvement have access to Improvement U, a module-based longitudinal curriculum that pairs you directly with an expert from ACH’s Quality Department to guide you through your project.
 Are pathways your thing?
 We’ll hook you up with our Clinical Effectiveness Department, where we research, build, and analyze data from our clinical pathways.
 You like good old-fashioned databases?
 We’re a PHIS hospital and we have an award-winning IS department who can also help with Epic SlicerDicer, TriNetX, or probably any other database you can find.
 In addition to a strong core curriculum, we offer the resources and flexibility to adapt the curriculum to your needs and career goals.
 If we don’t have it yet, you can help us build it!

 *Arkansas is home to the only active diamond mine where the public can dig for diamonds!
 With a little luck, you can pay off your med school debt!
 (No promises).